pp-mo/ncdata/docs/details/developer_notes.rst

 * For a full docs-build
     * a simple ``$ make html`` will do for now
     * The ``docs/Makefile`` wipes the API docs and invokes sphinx-apidoc for a full rebuild
+    * It also calls towncrier to clear out the changelog fragments + update ``docs/change_log.rst``.
+      This should be reverted before pushing your PR -- i.e. leave changenotes in the fragments.

 * Results are then available at ``docs/_build/html/index.html``
     * The above is just for *local testing* if required